Last verified: Tuesday, 9. March 2021 at 07:21 AM

 Import products

-Turkey is currently rated at 4,1 out of a possible 5.0.
+Turkey is currently rated at 3,5 out of a possible 5.0.
 Collected from 8 official sources.
-Please reconsider your need to travel to Turkey.
+We advise caution when travelling to Turkey.

 We currently evaluate 11 official sources each morning.
 Today, we know of active advisories from 8 individual sources for Turkey.

-There are currently 2,711,479 officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in Turkey.
+There are currently no officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in Turkey.
 As reported by the European Centre for Disease Prevention and Control this morning (~8:30am CET).
-There are currently 28,638 officially reported deaths related to this disease in Turkey.
+There are currently no officially reported deaths related to this disease in Turkey.

 Turkey has a size of 780,580 km² or 301,383 mi² which is slightly larger than Texas.